 We stayed at the stunning Anantara The Palm Dubai Resort and honestly it was incredible.
 I had lots of people message me while I was there saying they had stayed there on their honeymoon, it was their favourite resort ever, so many nice things about the resort.
 When booking with Emirates Holidays you will always be guaranteed a hotel standard of 4* or 5*.
+In a city like this, a Dubai luxury hotel is never far off.
 Anantara was so different to any hotel I’d ever seen in Dubai before, it certainly didn’t feel like you were in a city.
 Located on the man-made Palm you are just far enough away from the bustling city to feel like you can relax and get a proper break.

 We had a Premier Lagoon View Room which overlooked the huge lagoons that acted as a backgarden to all the hotel rooms.
 There was also a main swimming pool with a poolbar, jacuzzi and lots of sunbeds.
 The main pool is located right in front of the beach which has the hottest sea water I’ve ever felt (and probably will ever feel) in my life.
 It literally felt as warm as a bath.

 The hotel was located about 35 mins from the airport and 25 mins from the main part of downtown Dubai.